 Fresh Cab is small pouches of botanical material and essential oil that smell nice to humans, but mice dislike.
 The convenient pouches can be put about your camper inside and out and are very effective to repel mice.

-- FAST ACTING - Fresh Cab keeps mice out!
-For...
+- Fast acting - Fresh Cab keeps mice out!
+For preventative use in...

-- NON-TOXIC - Made with balsam fir oil, this...
+- Non-toxic - Made with balsam fir oil, This plant-based...

-- ETHICAL/ENVIRONMENTAL - Made in the USA by...
+- Ethical/environmental - Made in the USA by earth kind, The only...

 Sprays come in bottles or cans.
-Some will have a dispenser nozzle/sprayer attached, while other may need additional equipment to disperse the product.
+Some will have a dispenser nozzle/sprayer attached, while others may need additional equipment to disperse the product.